 Labor Contractions

-Labor contractions begin when your body releases the hormone called oxytocin.
-Oxytocin stimulates the uterine tightening, and as time continues, true labor begins and the abdomen becomes hard then relaxes repeatedly.
-Each woman experiences different contractions, however, almost all women describe contractions as a dull ache in the lower back and lower abdomen, along with pressure in the pelvic area.
-Contractions are known to move in ‘wave-like’ motions, going from top to the bottom of the uterus.
-True labor contractions are extremely uncomfortable, however, the expectant mother is able to relax in between them.
+Labor contractions begin when your body releases a hormone called oxytocin.
+Oxytocin causes uterine tightening, and when true labor begins the abdomen repeatedly becomes hard and then relaxes.
+Most women describe contractions as a dull ache in the lower back and lower abdomen, accompanied by pressure in the pelvic area.
+Contractions are known to move in “wave-like” motions, going from top to the bottom of the uterus.
+True labor contractions are extremely uncomfortable, but the expectant mother is able to relax in between them.

 Timing Labor Contractions

-If you think you are passed false labor and are beginning true labor, it’s important you start counting or timing your contractions.
+If you think you are past false labor and are beginning true labor, it’s important to start counting or timing your contractions.
 The best method of doing this is simply writing it down on a piece of paper.
-Draw a chart on paper that resembles this:
+Draw a chart that looks like this:

 Contraction # Start Time Duration of Contraction